 - Winner of the 1994 Nobel Prize in Economic Sciences

-- PhD in Mathematics, 1950 (attended Carnegie Mellon University for undergraduate degree)
+- PhD in Mathematics, 1950 (attended Carnegie Mellon University for undergraduate studies)

-- Best known for his contributions to partial differential equations and the mathematics of game theory
+- Known for his contributions to partial differential equations and the mathematics of game theory

-The University of Chicago is a comprehensive private university on a 217-acre campus just south of downtown Chicago, Illinois.
-Founded in 1746, the University has association with an impressive 94 Nobel Laureates, with Physics, Chemistry, Physiology/Medicine, and Economics being the most present awards.
-UChicago offers over 50 majors and more than 40 minors as well as double majors, the option to create your major, and interdisciplinary programs.
+The University of Chicago is a private research university on a 217-acre campus just south of downtown Chicago, Illinois.
+Founded in 1890, the University is associated with around 90 Nobel Laureates, with multiple awards for Physics, Chemistry, Physiology/Medicine, and Economics.
+UChicago offers over 50 majors and more than 40 minors as well as double majors, interdisciplinary programs, and the option to create your own major.

 Tsung-Dao Lee & Chen-Ning Yang